saumyaparmar/SpaceInvadersClone/SpaceInvadersREADME.md

 Get ready to defend Earth from waves of relentless alien invaders in this nostalgic remake of the classic arcade game, Space Invaders!
 In this project, I’ve recreated the iconic space shooter played in an arcarde, preserving the original’s intense gameplay and adding some exciting enhancements along the way.

-This project is made as a project for my Grad Class.
-It is created using a custom 2d game engine by my professor.
+This project is made for my Grad Class.
+It is created using a proprietary 2d game engine by my professor.
 This repository will explain how I have used more than 10 different code design patterns to create this game.
 I have coded this using C# language, using irrklang for sound integration.

+This here is the detailed document about the design patterns used in creation of this game clone.

 ## Features:
 + Classic Space Invaders gameplay